justin-gill/django-react-news-site/README.md

-# International News Project
+# Django/React News Site
-##### A very real news site built with Django and React
+##### A template news site built with Django and React.
+Uses OpenAPI to generate content

 ---

-View the live site [here!](https://internationalnewsproject.com)
+This site is no longer hosted publically.

 ### About this Project
-International News Project is a satirical news site where all of the article content and images are created by OpenAI's GPT-3 and DALL·E, respectively.
+This project is a news site where all of the article content and images are created by OpenAI's GPT-3 and DALL·E, respectively.

 ### Running